General

 Predictive Maintenance for Electric Vehicles

 Electric vehicles require different maintenance patterns than diesel fleets.
-Predictive analytics identify potential issues before they impact operations: battery health monitoring, cooling system performance in extreme heat, tire wear patterns (EVs are heavier), and brake system longevity (regenerative braking extends brake life by 70%).
+Predictive analytics identify potential issues before they impact operations:

 Driver Performance Optimization